swcarpentry/hg-novice/_episodes/12-merges.md

 ~~~
 {: .output}

-The `plan.txt` file has beem modified.
+The `plan.txt` file has been modified.

 ~~~
 $ hg diff